Superstar Pride

-Cadarrius Pride, known professionally as Superstar Pride (born March 15, 2002), is an American rapper.
+Cadarrius Pride (born March 15, 2002), known professionally as Superstar Pride, is an American rapper.
 His single "Painting Pictures" reached number 25 on the US Billboard Hot 100.

 Early life and career beginnings

 Cadarrius Pride was born on March 15, 2002, in Batesville, Mississippi, and raised in Sardis.

 Pride began rapping while he was in college.
 He later rose to stardom after he released his hit single "Painting Pictures", which went viral on TikTok.
 The song was taken down by major platforms temporarily due to a copyrighted sample but the issue was resolved.

+After spending almost three years behind bars awaiting trial for the alleged murder of his barber.
+On August 26th, 2026, Pride was released on bail while awaiting trial.
+Same day he posted a video to his YouTube channel titled “First Day Out” amassing over 100,000 views within twenty-four hours.

 Legal issues

 On July 24, 2023, Pride was charged with first-degree murder for the shooting of 40-year-old Marcus Wheatley, who was Pride's barber.
 He was denied bail in pretrial detention.

+On August 26, 2026, Pride was seemingly released from jail, as he posted a selfie on Instagram and released a single titled "First Day Out", which was accompanied with a music video where he's seen outside of jail in civilian clothing.